Yousaf-khan-se/AM-Global/README.md

-[Business Name] - Official Website
+AM Global Website Clone - Internship Project

 🚀 Deployed at: https://yousaf-khan-se-am-global-frontend.vercel.app/

 📖 Overview

-This is the public-facing website for [Business Name], built using React.
+This project is a frontend clone developed as a practice project during my internship at Quiad's Ventures.

-This project is a Single Page Application (SPA) designed to showcase our services, portfolio, and company information.
-It is a strictly frontend repository with no server-side code; all dynamic content is handled via client-side state or static configuration files.
+The goal was to replicate a professional business website using React to strengthen my understanding of component-based architecture, responsive design, and modern frontend practices.
+It serves as a portfolio piece demonstrating my ability to translate design into functional code.

-🌟 Key Features
+🌟 Implemented Features

-Responsive Design: Fully optimized for mobile, tablet, and desktop views.
+Responsive Layout: Replicated a fully responsive design that adapts seamlessly to mobile, tablet, and desktop screens.

-Fast Performance: Optimized assets and lazy-loading for quick page loads.
+Component Structure: Built using modular, reusable React components.

-Contact Form: Client-side form handling (integrated with EmailJS/Formspree/Netlify Forms).
+Routing: Implemented client-side routing for smooth navigation between pages.

-SEO Friendly: Meta tags and Open Graph data configured using react-helmet.
+Modern UI: Utilized modern CSS techniques/frameworks to match the aesthetic of a corporate identity.

-Modern UI: Clean, professional aesthetic suitable for corporate identity.
+Performance: Focused on code efficiency and asset optimization.

 🛠️ Tech Stack

 Core: React (v18+)

-Build Tool: Vite (or Create React App)
+Build Tool: Vite

 Routing: React Router DOM

-Styling: Tailwind CSS / [Styled Components] / [CSS Modules] (Select applicable)
+Styling: Tailwind CSS

 Icons: [FontAwesome]

 🚀 Getting Started

-Follow these instructions to set up the project locally on your machine.
+Follow these instructions to run the project locally.

 Prerequisites